Skip to main content

 Programs may appoint graduate students

-to Partial Graduate Assistantships (PGAs) during spring and fall semesters
+to Partial Graduate Assistantships (PGAs) during fall and spring semesters

 according to the guidelines below: